Syd Barrett is one of my favorites. I know I’m getting old because people these days are like “What’s a Sid Burrutt?”

 It wouldn’t be much of an issue for someone very comfortable with those effects, however the neurochemical situation makes it a lot worse, including anxiety and ultimately depression due to that.

 The hallucinatory effects of HPPD are accompanied by other extreme psychological problems like depersonalization, derealization, panic attacks, and major depression.
 These are among the worst mental problems possible to experience, excluding but similar to schizophrenia.

 This illness is rare, but very real.
 I’ll admit that some of my college escapades have left me with visual static in extreme dark or extremely bright environments, along with the occasional “cartoon landscape” flashback.
 Most everything I see is overlaid with visual snow like this:

 HPPD is so rare that it wasn’t included in the Diagnostics and Statical Manual of Mental Disorders (a real interesting read if you get the chance) until the 4th edition.
 The fifth is still being worked on.

 Thank you, guys, for all of the great music you wrote and played for us over the decades.
 Syd, thank you for helping shape the direction and future of Pink Floyd.
-Your work was my favorite, and "Piper" remains my favorite record from the band.
-We remember you and honor your contributions.
+Your work was my favorite, and “Piper” remains my favorite record from the band.
+Visit the official sites of Syd Barrett and Pink Floyd.